dsevastianov/balena-mastodon/readme.md

 # Mastodon On Balena

 This is a condensed guide for running Mastodon on Balena.
 It's limited to the bare minumum required for starting the service on your own device.
-For more comprehensive walkthrough, please see [here].
+For more comprehensive walkthrough, please see [here](https://www.balena.io/blog/mastodon-on-balena/).

 ## Minimum configuration